[Athen] Repost:Wash DC Conference "Same Book, Same Time,

 libraries can engage in efforts to ensure access for reading impaired

-measures to ensure that persons with disabilities have access to information
+appropriate measures to ensure that persons with disabilities have

-and communications as well as access to the physical environment.
+access to information and communications as well as access to the

 That's just the beginning.

-improve access to information for the reading impaired, and both the Senate
+to improve access to information for the reading impaired, and both the

-and the House have introduced legislation that will mandate accessibility to
+Senate and the House have introduced legislation that will mandate

-digital technologies and networks and handheld devices like cell phones.
+accessibility to digital technologies and networks and handheld devices

-the disabled as a focal point of the National Broadband Plan.
-Member nations
+of the disabled as a focal point of the National Broadband Plan.
+Member

-of the World Intellectual Property Organization have introduced an
+nations of the World Intellectual Property Organization have introduced

-international treaty for a minimum copyright exception for the visually
+an international treaty for a minimum copyright exception for the

 The Justice Department ruled that to be in compliance with the Americans

-promote dedicated e-book readers, unless the devices are fully accessible to
+or promote dedicated e-book readers, unless the devices are fully